-The year of 2020 is finally behind us and we all have said farewell and don't come back.
-Although the date on the calendar has changed I would argue that nothing has really changed when it comes to daily business operations for at least most of 2021.
-We have all had to deal with friends, family, and fellow employees being quarantined and probably will continue to do so for several more months.
-We still have a lot of government mandates that make running our businesses a challenge, and the wearing of masks did not magically go away with the New Year either.
-However, 2020 became a year of opportunity to help hundreds of local small businesses with the government Payroll Protection Program.
-Our willingness to work hard to help so many existing and new customers proved our value of being a true community bank and translated into another year of record growth.
-F&M Bancorp, and its subsidiary Farmers & Merchants Bank, set new growth records in many categories.
+The year of 2021 ended up being another year dealing with the Corona Virus Pandemic.
+While we had to deal with the variety of issues a pandemic brings about for another full year, we were also able to help hundreds of local small businesses with the second round of the government's Payroll Protection Program loans.
+Our willingness to work hard, and again help so many existing and new customers, proved our value of being a true community bank and translated into another year of record growth.
+F&M Bancorp, and its subsidiary Farmers & Merchants Bank, set new growth records in many categories, primarily as a result of the Payroll Protection Program loans.
 The results reflected within this annual report show these accomplishments and are highlighted below.
-We continue to set our goals high and have proven the ability to remain a strong community bank with amazing growth and success even through a global pandemic.
+We continue to set our goals high and have proven the ability to remain a strong community bank with amazing growth and success even through the continued global pandemic.

-Net income was \$2,712,578, as of December 31, 2020 compared to \$2,304,665 at year end 2019 on an after tax basis.
-Net earnings were up 17.70% for the year.
-F&M Bancorp grew in 2020 with total assets reaching \$227,009,541 as of December 31, 2020, or a significant 23.94% increase over the prior year.
-Deposits grew 23.54% to \$186,898,438 and loans increased 17.12%, to \$157,231,864 for the year.
+Net income was \$3,329,393, as of December 31, 2021, compared to \$2,712,578 at year end 2020 on an after-tax basis.
+Net earnings were up 22.74% for the year.
+F&M Bancorp grew in 2021 with total assets reaching \$266,128,242 as of December 31, 2021, or a significant 17.23% increase over the prior year.
+Deposits grew 19.45% to \$223,239,994 and loans increased 7.13%, to \$168,445,193 for the year.

-This past year we achieved a new record in dividend payments to shareholders with total dividends paid of \$1.50 per share for 2020, including the additional one-time special year-end dividend of \$0.50 per share.
-Shareholders saw an increase of 12.95% in the fair market value of F&M Bancorp stock for the year.
-The price at year end 2020 was \$85.50 per share, compared to \$75.70 at year-end 2019.
-If you have an interest in expanding your ownership, or becoming a new shareholder please contact our 'market maker', Mr. Greig McDonald, President of Community Banc Investments, Inc. at 1-800-224-1013 or by email at greig@cbibancstocks.com.
-You may also feel free to reach out to me personally at smyers@bankwithfm.com.
+This past year we achieved a new record in dividend payments to shareholders with total dividends paid of \$1.55 per share for 2021, including the additional one-time special year-end dividend of \$0.55 per share.
+Shareholders saw an increase of 5.78% in the fair market value of F&M Bancorp stock for the year.
+The price at year end 2021 was \$90.45 per share, compared to \$85.50 at year-end 2020.
+It should also be noted, that as of the production of this report the price increased to \$93.25 per share on February 2, 2022.
+If you have an interest in expanding your ownership, or participating in our Dividend Reinvestment Program (DRIP), please contact Cindy Spencer at F&M Bancorp at 937-866-2455.
+You may also continue to contact our "market maker," Jennifer McFarland with Community Banc Investments, Inc. at 1-800-224-1013 for stock sales and purchases.
+Please feel free to reach out to me personally at smyers@bankwithfm. com with any questions at any time, and we thank you for your investment in F&M Bancorp.